eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - Coloring options: Color by some attribute and change the color value/range
-  - Show color value: show the numerical value that is used for coloring (text configuration obtions as for the id)
+  - Show color value: show the numerical value that is used for coloring (text configuration options as for the id)

 ## Vehicle Visualisation Settings